nwplus/DinuBot/README.md

 # DinuBot

-How DinuBot pairs people together
+How DinuBot pairs people together:
 ![DinuBot Pairing Diagram](./images/dinubotAlgo.png)

 <!--- Brief description of the project and what it's used for] -->